 To Recap

 If your Honda Civic 2014 is experiencing issues with its transmission, you may need to reset the Tpms sensor.
-This procedure should only be performed if there are no other obvious problems with the car’s transmission, and it should only take a few minutes.
+This procedure should only be performed if there are no other apparent problems with the car’s transmission, and it should only take a few minutes.

 Leave a Reply